fernand0labra/rai-airsim/README.md

 #### Coordinate Systems Transform

-The positional information of the meshes along with the vehicle's odometry are obtained from the AirSim Python client.
+The positional information of the meshes along with the vehicle's odometry is obtained from the AirSim Python client.
 However, the mesh position is defined on the Unreal coordinate system where as the odometry is in the AirSim coordinate system.

 In the image below obtained from the [ETH-Zürich Repository](https://github.com/ethz-asl/unreal_airsim/blob/master/docs/coordinate_systems.md) the different coordinates used are shown where AirSim uses [NED (Noth East Down)](https://en.wikipedia.org/wiki/Local_tangent_plane_coordinates) coordinates and the ETH ROS package uses [ASL](https://www.ros.org/reps/rep-0103.html) (i.e. Right-hand Rule).
 Moverover, Unreal uses Centimeters as metrics whereas AirSim uses Meters.
 The following equations are used to transform the absolute position of the meshes wrt.
 Unreal coordinates into the relative position wrt.
 AirSim's vehicle position.